charlesneimog/pd4web/Documentation/patch/install.md

 ---
 ## <h2 align="center">:octicons-terminal-16: Python Package (Command Line)</h2>

-!!! tip "Prefer the Command Line?
-Here's How"
-    If you're comfortable with the command line, you can use the `pd4web` package to compile your patches efficiently.
+If you're comfortable with the command line, you can use the `pd4web` package to compile your patches.

 <div class="grid cards" markdown>